SaharAlmahfouzNasser/saharalmahfouznasser.github.io/_pages/about.md

 <h2>Recent Updates </h2>

+1. Humbled to receive the best TA award for EE769: Introduction to Machine learning, Dept of EE, IIT Bombay.
+August 2021
-1. A paper titled " Robust histopathology image analysis exploiting adverserial autoencoder" has been accepted in EMBC 2021.
+2. A paper titled " Robust histopathology image analysis exploiting adverserial autoencoder" has been accepted in EMBC 2021.
 July 2021
-2. Our review article "A 2021 update on cancer image analytics with deep learning." has been accepted and published in Wiley Interdisciplinary Reviews:
+3. Our review article "A 2021 update on cancer image analytics with deep learning." has been accepted and published in Wiley Interdisciplinary Reviews:
 Data Mining and Knowledge Discovery May, 2021
 3. Our Journal on MoNuSAC, summarizing the official 2020 ISBI competition has been accepted in IEEE Transactions on Medical Imaging, May 2021.
 4. I have been invited to speak at Nvidia GTC 2021, on the topic "Robust loss functions on deep histopathology image classification", April 2021